 Graduate Research Funding for Ph.D.
 Candidates

 Graduate research funding for Princeton University Ph.D. candidates is available through the Center for Health and Wellbeing (CHW).
-CHW's annual competitive funding solicitation opens in April in the SAFE system, under the opportunity title "Center for Health and Wellbeing Graduate Funding for Health-Focused Research."
-A specific application opening date and deadline date will be announced in the spring 2021 semester.
-Submission instructions and guidelines will be provided in SAFE when the solicitation is open.
+CHW's annual competitive funding solicitation is currently open in the SAFE system, under the opportunity title "Center for Health and Wellbeing Graduate Funding for Health-Focused Research."
+The deadline to apply is April 18, 2022.
+Submission instructions and guidelines are provided in SAFE.

 CHW unfortunately is not able to consider graduate student requests for research funding apart from this competitive process.

-CHW supports research on the multiple aspects of health and wellbeing in both developed and developing countries.
-Center programs support innovative, multidisciplinary research and dialogue in domestic and global health care and health policy.
+CHW supports policy relevant research on multiple aspects of health and wellbeing in both developed and developing countries.
+Center programs support innovative, multidisciplinary research and dialogue relevant to both domestic and global health policy.

 Awardees must inform CHW before and during the project of any funding received for the same project from any other sources.